openeventdata/PLOVER/README.md

    inter-coder agreement— hence "verifiable"—on the coding categories, and that can be consistently implemented, across all categories, in automated systems.
 These are defined in much greater detail than they were in WEIS and CAMEO.
-Details
+-  Much of the detail previously incorporated in the 3- and 4-digit CAMEO categories is now reflected in category-specific "mode" fields and a general "context"
+   field: in effect, this "category-mode-context" scheme covers the "what-how-why" of the event.
+We anticipate these will be much easier to systematically code than the 250 or so hierarchically-arranged numerical codes of CAMEO.
+The "context" field also to handles issues such as refugees, disease, natural disaster, elections, parliamentary processes and cyber-security.
 -  The CAMEO 01 and 02 categories dealing with comments have been eliminated.
 -  A new category has been added for criminal behavior.
 -  The WEIS/CAMEO YIELD category has been split into verbal (CONCEDE) and material (RETREAT) components.
--  A "context" field is available, along with standard values, to handle contexts such as disease, natural disaster, elections, parliamentary processes and cyber-security.
 -  The complexity of substate actor codes has been limited, and the allowable substate modifiers have been substantially simplified.
--  Standard optional fields have been defined for some categories -- in particular a "mode" field which can provide much of the 3- and 4-digit detail found in CAMEO -- and the "target" is optional in some categories.
+-  The "target" is optional in some categories.
+-  Both the source and target fields can have compound actors, rather than dealing with compounds by duplicating event.
+-  'dead', 'injured' and 'size' fields are available for recording information on the magnitude of acts of violence and protests.
 -  In the near future, we are hoping to make available a large corpus of "gold standard records" for validation purposes: these will include Spanish and Arabic cases as well as English.
-The release documentation includes the English-language gold standard records from the CAMEO manual.
+The current release has a file of English-language gold standard records derived from from the CAMEO manual.
 -  The PLOVER documentation is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.